Recruitment for Police Community Support Officers (PCSOs) has now closed.

 PCSOs have a range of legal powers to help them in their roles.
 However, here in Derbyshire they do not have the powers of a police officer to detain people or take them into custody so there will be times when the back-up of a police officer colleague is needed.

-We are looking for people who have a real commitment to helping and supporting their local community, who are interested in people and want to know what’s going on in the local area.
+People who have a real commitment to helping and supporting their local community, and people who are interested in people and want to know what’s going on in the local area.

 Perhaps you have a background in social work or housing, or have volunteered with a community organisation or charity?
 Maybe you’re concerned about problems you see in your local area, about opportunities for young people and about creating a safe environment for everyone?
-Whilst there is a legal and enforcement element to the role, and you will have legal powers you can use, we are more interested in people who can develop good working relationships with a wide range of people and with other organisations.
+Whilst there is a legal and enforcement element to the role, and you will have legal powers you can use, people who can develop good working relationships with a wide range of people and with other organisations make good PCSOs.